dcernst/dcernst.github.io/teaching/mat411f20/syllabus.md

 ### Important Dates ###
 Here are some important dates:

+- **Friday, August 21:** Last day to Drop courses without a "W"
-- **Monday, September 2:** Labor Day (no classes)
+- **Monday, September 7:** Labor Day (no classes)
-- **Thursday, September 5:** Last day to Drop/Delete a class (without class appearing on students' transcripts)
+- **Monday, October 19:** Last day to drop individual courses without a petition
-- **Friday, November 1:** Course withdrawal deadline
-- **Monday, November 11:** Veteran's Day (no classes)
+- **Wednesday, November 11:** Veteran's Day (no classes)
+- **Wednesday, November 11:** Last Day to withdraw from all classes in session
-- **Thursday, November 28-Friday, November 29:** Thanksgiving Break (no classes)
+- **Thursday, November 19:** Reading Day (no classes)
-- **Wednesday, December 11:** Final Exam
+- **Monday, November 23:** Final Exam (7:30-9:30AM)

 ### Getting Help ###
 There are many resources available to get help.
-First, I recommend that you work on homework in small groups as much as possible and to come see me whenever necessary.
+First, you are allowed and encouraged to work together on homework.
+However, each student is expected to turn in his or her own work.
+You are strongly encouraged to ask questions in our Discord discussion group, as I (and hopefully other members of the class) will post comments there for all to benefit from.
+You can also encouraged to stop by during my office hours and you can always [email me](mailto:dana.ernst@nau.edu).
 I am always happy to help you.
 If my office hours don't work for you, then we can probably find another time to meet.
 It is your responsibility to be aware of how well you understand the material.
 Don't wait until it is too late if you need help.  *Ask questions*!
-Lastly, you can always [email me](mailto:dana.ernst@nau.edu).

 ### Changes to the Syllabus ###
 Any changes to this syllabus made during the term will be properly communicated to the class.